 Finely chop onions.
 You can use food processor for it.

 In a pan, add oil, add cumin seeds.
-Add hing/asafeotida(optional). if you do not follow a gluten-free diet skip it or add gluten-free asafeotida.
+Add hing/asafetida(optional).
+If you do not follow a gluten-free diet skip it or add gluten-free asafetida.

-Switch off the flame and transfer it to bowl to cool it a bit.
+Switch off the flame and transfer it to bowl to cool.

 Fill the onion masala in Karela

-Now squeeze the water from Kerala, wash in water if you want, pat dry on a clean kitchen paper towel.
+Now squeeze the water from Karela, wash in water if you want, pat dry on a clean kitchen paper towel.